dotnet/docs/docs/framework/network-programming/how-to-enable-a-webrequest-to-use-a-proxy-to-communicate-with-the-internet.md

 ---
-title: "How to: Enable a WebRequest to Use a Proxy to Communicate With the Internet | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Enable a WebRequest to Use a Proxy to Communicate With the Internet" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"